-On Monday, July 6, 2020, US Immigration and Customs Enforcement (ICE) announced that International Students in the United States whose schools have ruled for online-only classes in the Fall 2020 semester must leave the United States, or may face immigration consequences.
+On Monday, July 6, 2020, US Immigration and Customs Enforcement (ICE) announced that International Students in the United States whose schools have ruled for online-only classes in the Fall 2020 semester must leave the United States.
+Otherwise, they may face immigration consequences.

-We have been following a conversation via the NAFSA's International Student Advising Network.
-Even though there are still some uncertainties and many colleges and universities are trying to find ways to cope with this unpleasant situation, there are a few helpful resources that we'd like you to check them out:
+We have been following a conversation via the NAFSA’s International Student Advising Network.
+Even though there are still some uncertainties, and many colleges and universities are trying to find ways to cope with this unpleasant situation, there are a few helpful resources that we’d like you to check out:

-According to Redbus2us.com, OPT, CPT, STEM OPT Students can continue normally - SEVP said that current F1 students engaged in approved practical training like CPT during program study or working on OPT, STEM OPT that is done after degree program can remain in active status and continue their practical training.
+According to Redbus2us.com, OPT, CPT, STEM OPT Students can continue normally.
+SEVP said that current F1 students engaged in approved practical training like CPT during their program of study or working on OPT, STEM OPT that is done after degree program can remain in active status and continue their practical training.

-3. If you are negatively impacted by ICE's announcement regarding F-1 and M-1 students having to depart the US if their universities only offer online courses in the fall semester AND you are interested in talking to reporters about your situation, check this tweet from an immigration attorney.
+3. If you are negatively impacted by ICE’s announcement regarding F-1 and M-1 students and have to depart the US; if your university only offers online courses in the fall semester; AND you are interested in talking to reporters about your situation, check this tweet from an immigration attorney.

 4. Possible action plans for students by Sevis Savvy